 On the other hand, social media allows users to voice their opinions of their own volition, entirely unsolicited.
 This makes the feedback process more authentic, which helps to improve the customer experience.

-6 social media customer service trends to watch out for in 2021
+6 social media customer service trends to watch out for

 Now that we understand the role of social media in customer service, let’s take a look at the trends in social media customer service we can look forward to in 2021 and beyond.